About Visuals

 MEDIA

-With the Media Layer you can select still-image from your Media Assets list.
+With the Media Layer you can select still-image from your Media Hub list.
 The Visual Player in the Outputs will automatically load the correctly sized version of this image and will make sure that the Visual transition can only be started after the media is loaded.

 DYNAMIC MEDIA

 Dynamic Media layer allows you to use an external still-image URL in the Visual.
 This image URL can be fixed or dynamic using data from one of your configured Output Variables or AutomationLink artist information.
-The Dynamic Media field expects you to use the exact same format as the Text Layerβ dynamic data, instead for the Dynamic Media the content should always resolve to a accessible URL.
+The Dynamic Media field expects you to use the exact same format as the Text Layer’ dynamic data, instead for the Dynamic Media the content should always resolve to a accessible URL.

 VIDEO MEDIA

 To show video like you are used to in the Output Player, but within a Visual (PiP), you can utilize the Video Media Layer.
 The Visual Player will make sure the video is buffered correctly in the highest available quality.
-The Video Media Layer properties also gives you options to play back public
+The Video Media Layer properties also gives you options to play back public HLS streams or other video files that are available on an external url.
+These properties also allow you to link a Output Variable value to the Video player in the Visuals.

 These three layers refer to the respective live data in the VRA system.
 Album and Artist Cover layers will refer to the selected playing item from the AutomationLink Data.